LambdaSharp/LambdaSharpTool/src/LambdaSharp.DynamoDB.Serialization/ReadMe.md

 });
 ```

-The converter must derive from the `ADynamoAttributeConverter` class and implement the `CanConvert()`, the `ToAttributeValue()`, and one of the deserialization methods:
+The converter must derive from the `IDynamoAttributeConverter` class and implement the `CanConvert()`, the `ToAttributeValue()`, and one of the deserialization methods:
 * `FromBool()` to convert from `AttributeValue.BOOL`
 * `FromBinary()` to convert from `AttributeValue.B`
 * `FromNumber()` to convert from `AttributeValue.NS`